kuba-kola/fees-calculating/README.md

 ### Expected Result

-AAs a single argument program must accept a path to the input file.
+As a single argument program must accept a path to the input file.

 Program must output result to stdout.